 Whether you and your partner have tried getting counseling during your marriage or not, you may think the time for therapy has passed—since you’re now looking to get divorced or are in the middle of getting divorced.
 The truth is that now may be the best time to seek help.
 Going through a divorce brings many emotions to light, including grief, guilt, fear, anger, confusion, anxiety, or shame.
 This can be exponentially so if there are children involved.

 Many assume that once they have hired an attorney, their personal stress will be relieved.
-While it’s true that your lawyer can help navigate you through the legal and financial ramifications of getting divorced, their main objective isn’t to help you emotionally.
+While it’s true that a Provo divorce and family lawyer can help navigate you through the legal and financial ramifications of getting divorced, their main objective isn’t to help you emotionally.
 Be aware that most attorneys charge you by the hour, which often includes not just time spent working on your case and court time, but also phone calls and meetings with you.
 So even though it may be easy for you to open up to them because they are aware of many intimate details of your life, if you use them to talk through your feelings or let off steam, it could end up being quite costly.
 Most attorneys charge more per hour than therapists, and attorneys are not professionally trained to counsel you through your emotions.
 Plus, many insurance plans cover or partially cover therapy.

 Here Are 4 Reasons to See a Therapist while Going through a Divorce:

 - Divorce brings up a lot of emotional trauma.
 Do yourself and your kids a favor and seek professional counseling so that you can overcome the negative feelings you may have about yourself or your to-be ex-spouse so you can move on with your life after the divorce.